Congress Passes First-Ever Eating Disorders Legislation After Push from Veritas Collaborative Leadership

 Congress today passed the first-ever eating disorders legislation after a push from Veritas Collaborative leadership and federal advocacy organization, Eating Disorders Coalition for Research, Policy, and Action.

-“Today is truly a historic and momentous day for the entire field of eating disorders,” said Chase Bannister, founder and senior vice president of Veritas Collaborative and board member of the Eating Disorders Coalition.“Thank you to Congress for declaring that people with eating disorders matter.”
+“Today is truly a historic and momentous day for the entire field of eating disorders,” said Chase Bannister, founder of Veritas Collaborative and board member of the Eating Disorders Coalition.“Thank you to Congress for declaring that people with eating disorders matter.”

 The 21st Century Cures Act is expected to be signed into law by President Obama following his recent statement of support for the bill.